tylercollier-devmtn/rubrics/personal_project.md

     * Read/GET
     * Update/PATCH
     * Delete/DELETE
-    * Each of the above must manipulate the database.
+    * Each of the above must manipulate the database (except GET).
 * 1 foreign key and a JOIN statement
     * Yes, you need a JOIN.
 Usually this means you'd be displaying a list somewhere.
 Some sites, with the small scope of intended functionality, don't lend themselves to such a list with the database's data.
 A simple workaround for this is to create an admin page which displays the data.
 Such a page can even be public if it doesn't contain sensitive information; perhaps don't have a link to the admin page on the site itself but tell users in the README or a private email how to view it (e.g. by visiting #/admin).
 An example of such a list might be, for a store, all orders for all users.
 Or what about users without an order (use an outer join)?

+You also must use technologies to gain points.
+The technologies and their associated points are listed here, with descriptions farther below.

 | Category                                    | Name                           | Points        |
 |---------------------------------------------|--------------------------------|---------------|